CFL Student Employee Training

 information for student employees

 Karlene is available at any time to discuss concerns or fears about the work environment or anxiety about the workplace.
-She will be working with everyone to make accommodations as available and possible.
+She will be working with everyone to make accommodations as needed and requested.
 Please share both worries and ideas - this is a work in progress!

 There are campus options for counseling services if you would like to utilize them.
 Mental health care is just as important as physical health.
 Your supervisors will work with you if appointments end up scheduled during work shifts.